souptik4572/Dad-Jokes-App/README.md

 # Dad Jokes App
 This is a simple Application which uses the api https://icanhazdadjoke.com/api to fetch random jokes which are unique and then displays them.
 There is also a voting facility where the user can vote their favorite jokes and accordingly the jokes will appear on the page in ascending order of their respective vote counts.

+It also uses localstorage to store the fetched jokes temporarily.

 This project is a part of Colt Steele's React Bootcamp.
 I hope everyone will have fun using this App.
 Any kind of improvement is highly welcomed.

 ## Getting Started